Rules

 POWER ROUND RULES

-- The power round is a written, team-based exam.
-All four members of a team collaborate to complete up to 6 free response questions in 120 minutes.
+- The Power Round is a written, team-based exam.
+All four members of a team collaborate to complete four free-response questions in 90 minutes.

-- Each question is worth the same number of points (excluding bonus parts), and point values will be denoted on the exam.
+- The test will be written in a way that the difficulty increases with each question.
+However, each question will still be worth the same number of points, and point values will be denoted on the exam.
 Incorrect or unanswered questions receive zero points, and there is no penalty for guessing.
-Partial credit may be awarded.
+Partial credit may be awarded, so try to solve questions even if you’re not entirely sure how to approach them.

-- Calculators and notes are allowed, but use of the internet is strictly prohibited in both divisions.
+- Calculators are allowed, but the use of the internet is strictly prohibited.

-- Only the four team members and one alternate (if applicable) are allowed to contribute to the completion of the Power Round.
-Teams may NOT seek outside help from advisors, parents, other teachers, other students, former Economics Nobel Laureates, etc. If teams have questions, find any errors in the exam, or require clarification, they should contact NET.
-Teams found in violation of these rules will be disqualified from the competition and their school may be barred from participating in future NET events.
+- Only the four team members (and one alternate, only if a team member is sick or otherwise unable to participate) are allowed to contribute to the completion of the Power Round.
+Teams may NOT seek outside help from advisors, parents, teachers, other students, former Economics Nobel Laureates, etc. Additionally, teams may NOT use any form of generative AI, including, but not limited to Gemini, ChatGPT, Claude, or DeepSeek.
+If teams have questions, find any errors in the exam, or require clarification, they should contact NET.
+Teams found in violation of these rules will be disqualified from the competition, and their school may be barred from participating in future NET events.

 In Person Teams